Monday, December 31, 2007

 Patriotism

 "Patriotism to me means doing what you think you're country should be doing.
 Patriotism means supporting your government when you think it's doing right, opposing your government when you think it's doing wrong.
-Patriotism to me means really what the
+Patriotism to me means really what the Declaration of Independence suggests.
+And that is that government is an artificial entity.

 Government is set up--and here's what a Declaration of Independence is about, government is set up by the people in order to fulfill certain responsibilities: equality, life, liberty, the pursuit of happiness.
 And according to the Declaration of Independence when the government violates those responsibilities, then, and these are the words of the Declaration of Independence it is the right of the people to alter or abolish the government.